 Decorative Icon

-Careers in the Games Industry
+Professions in the Games Industry

-Last Updated: June 2, 2025
+Last Updated: November 15, 2025

-Roles in game development include: engineers, producers, designers, artists, testers, composers, musicians, localizers, marketers, community managers, customer support, IT technicians, legal counselors, business administrators, accountants, facility managers, HR Reps, Recruiters, etc. All these people come together to build an experience that the masses can enjoy.
+Roles in game development include engineers, producers, designers, artists, testers, composers, musicians, localizers, marketers, community managers, customer support, IT technicians, legal counselors, business administrators, accountants, facility managers, HR Reps, Recruiters, etc. All these people come together to build an experience that the masses can enjoy.

 Large AAA and support studios are mainly focused on finding specialized talent to satisfy the business and development needs for a big budget title.
 Smaller indie and support studios, are looking for talented individuals, employees often act in a more generalized capacity and fulfill multiple roles.
 Even though you might see companies use the same job title for their job listings, the duties and requirements for the job may vary from studio to studio.